atkvo/masters-bot/README.md

 ```

 ### Unable to run `roscore` due to incorrect ROS_IP
+> **NOTE:** This may  not apply to the current configuration since a bridge is no longer used.

 Make sure that the environment variable `ROS_IP` is properly set to the Jetson's IP address on the bridge `br0`.
 View this IP address by running the command `ifconfig` and looking at the IP address for `br0`